All You Need To Know About Group Term Insurance Policies

 How Does A Group Term Insurance Plan Work?

-A group term life insurance policy is offered by employers, banks, NGOs, professional groups, non-banking financial institutions, microfinance institutions, etc. The insurance company offers one master policy to the group policy administrator or the master policyholder - that is, the employer, bank, or the organisation.
+A group term life insurance policy is provided by employers to their employees, banks to their account holders, NGOs, professional groups, non-banking financial institutions, microfinance institutions to their members, etc. Basically, the insurance company offers one master policy to the group policy administrator or the master policyholder - that is, the employer, bank, or the organisation.
 They pay the premiums and issue the cover to all the employees/ members of the group.

 Some things about group term policies you must know -